obophenotype/cell-ontology/docs/editing_guidelines.md

 Comments should be used for:

 1. Providing evidence.
 In some cases it is useful to know the type of evidence for an assertion.
 This should not be recorded in the definition, but _can_ be recorded in a comment.
 2. Disambiguation.
 Sometimes a single term is used in the literature with multiple meanings.
-In such cases, acomment should be added outlining these different uses and how they relate to the standard definition set in the ontology.
+In such cases, a comment should be added outlining these different uses and how they relate to the definition set in the ontology.
 3. Reporting editorial decisions (or decisions in waiting) about the term.
-This includes providing a reason for obsoleting a term, or letting users and curators know that the term may be merged or split in the future, e.g. when enough evidence for the merge/split will be available.
+This includes providing a reason for obsoleting a term, or letting users and curators know that the term may be merged or split in the future, e.g., when enough evidence for the merge/split will be available.

 Try to be consistent in how you phrase the various types of comments.
 For example: